ga-curriculum/intro-to-databases/concepts/README.md

 ## What is a database?

-A database is used by an application to interact with, organize, and save - or persist - data.
-There are many types of database systems but they share common traits:
+An application uses a database to interact with, organize, and save - or persist - data.
+There are many types of database systems, but they share common traits:

 - **Data storage**: This is the primary function of a database - to store data.
-- **Data retrieval**: Databases provide tools to query for stored data.
+- **Data retrieval**: Databases provide tools to query stored data.
 - **Data manipulation**: Data held in a database can be updated or deleted.
-- **Data integrity**: Most database systems have mechanisms to ensure the accuracy of the data that they hold.
+- **Data integrity**: Most database systems have mechanisms to ensure the accuracy of their data.

 ![A box containing documents](./assets/persistent-storage.png)